Garlic vs. Ginger — Health Impact and Nutrition Comparison

-Ginger has a higher antioxidant capacity.
-It also has antiemetic actions while garlic does not.
+Studies have shown that ginger has a higher antioxidant capacity when compared to garlic.
+It also provides antiemetic properties, while garlic does not.

 Table of contents